ihmeuw/vivarium/docs/source/concepts/lookup.rst

 The next layer is selected at initialization time based on the type of data provided.
-The :class:`Lookup Table <vivarium.framework.lookup.table.LookupTable>` picks either a :class:`ScalarTable <vivarium.framework.lookup.table.ScalarTable>` if a single value is provided as the data or a :class:`InterpolatedTable <vivarium.framework.lookup.table.InterpolatedTable>` if a :class:`pandas.DataFrame` is provided as the data.
+The :class:`Lookup Table <vivarium.framework.lookup.table.LookupTable>` picks a :class:`ScalarTable <vivarium.framework.lookup.table.ScalarTable>` if a single value is provided as the data, a :class:`CategoricalTable <vivarium.framework.lookup.table.CategoricalTable>` if a :class:`pandas.DataFrame` with only categorical variables is provided as the data, and a :class:`InterpolatedTable <vivarium.framework.lookup.table.InterpolatedTable>` if a :class:`pandas.DataFrame` which has at least one continuous variable is provided as the data.

 .. note::